Infosheet No. 9

 Tenured teachers are eligible for enrollment in the Deferred Salary Leave Plan.
 For reasons related to continuity of service, probationary teachers are not able to participate.

 Interested teachers must apply to the school district prior to April 30 of the calendar year in which they intend to commence participation in the DSLP.
-Applications should be sent to the attention of the regional Senior Education Officer for Human Resources.
-In turn, the school district must notify the teachers by June 15 of acceptance or denial of their request.
+Applications should be sent to the attention of the Regional Director of Human Resources.
+In turn, the school district must notify teachers by June 15 of acceptance or denial of their request.
 Approval of DSLP applications is at the discretion of the school district.
 However, as the collective agreements point out, an explanation must be provided if a teacher’s application is denied.

 Payment Formula and Leaves of Absence